minvws/nl-covid19-data-dashboard/packages/cms/README.md

 ### Export

-The application reads its locale strings from `packages/app/public/nl-export.json` and `packages/app/public/en-export.json`.
+The application reads its locale strings from `packages/app/public/nl_export.json` and `packages/app/public/en_export.json`.
 These JSONs are exported from the Sanity lokalize documents but they are not part of the repository.
-Therefore you will regularly need to run `yarn lokalize:export` in order to keep your local JSON file up-to-date with the
+Therefore you will regularly need to run `yarn lokalize:export` in order to keep your local JSON file up-to-date with the Sanity dataset.
-Sanity dataset.
-For Typescript these JSONs are a static data source, so it will complain when they do not contain all the keys that are used in the code.

-#### Exports have keys with document ids

-By default the export command will write document ids to every key in the json.
-This id is necessary to detect local additions/deletions/moves in the json file.
-The `--production` flag will make sure the id's are not part of the keys.

-With document ids a key in the json will look like `some_key__@__{document_id}`, but that wouldn't work with our codebase because that would read the key `some_key`.
-To bypass this, runtime errors are preventend by stripping all document ids from the keys on load.
-For the typescript compiler a SiteText interface is created on every export.
-Also any local update to `nl_export.json` will result in an updated SiteText interface.
+The JSONs will include Sanity document ids in every leaf-key which are used to detect add-/delete-/move-actions of texts (`some_key__@__{document_id}`).
+These ids would result in compile- and run-time errors, but there's a workaround:

+- compile-time: every export will also emit a `site-text.d.ts` with a `SiteText` interface.
+This interface is used to type the imported JSONs.
+- run-time: on load of the app all ids will be removed from the keys.

+The runtime workaround would be a waste of resources on production, but luckily we can run `yarn lokalize:export --production` to ignore document ids.

-### Sync local changes
+### Adding, Deleting and Moving Texts: Sync Mutations

-The easiest way of adding/deleting/moving keys is by mutating the `nl_export.json` file.
-Note that this json must include document ids as part of the leaf keys.
-This is enabled by default.

-### Adding Texts

-You can run `yarn lokalize:add` from the repository root to add a text to the Sanity lokalize section in the development dataset.
-There are a few different flavors for convenience.
+First make sure the JSONs include document ids (`some_key__@__{document_id}`).
+Run `yarn lokalize:export` if these are not yet present in your JSONs.

+You can add, delete and move keys by mutating the `nl_export.json` file.
+The sync script will automagically detect additions, deletions or moved lokalize texts.

+After you're done with the changes run `yarn lokalize:sync-mutations` and all mutations will be written to the mutations log file.

-New texts only need an NL string when they are added.
-EN is optional and will use NL as a fallback.
+New texts will only have an NL string when they are added and will use NL as a fallback.

-After adding a text, the export script is called to update your local JSON file.
+After syncing texts, the export script is called to update your local JSON file.

+#### Deletings Texts

+Because feature branches plus the development deployment all use the same Sanity dataset, we can not simply remove a lokalize text document from the dataset without potentially breaking other branches.

+For this reason, when you delete a lokalize text, it will append the delete action to the mutations file but not actually delete the document.
+The export filters out any deletions that were logged to the mutations file.
+So in effect you end up with a local JSON file that has the deleted key removed, and the TS compiler sees the correct dataset.

+The actual deletions from Sanity only happen in the `sync-after-feature` phase, describe below.

 #### Flags